AndrewJBateman/angular-tailwind-ratp/README.md

 ## :cool: Features

-* RATP API does not require an API key
+* The RATP API does not require an API key
+* The Github API does not require an API key for a user search

 ## :clipboard: Status & To-Do List

 * Status: In work.
 All files pass linting.
 App passes unit tests. e2e testing not set up so doesn't pass.
 Build file is a compact xxxkb thanks to Tailwind’s purge option (manually enabled in `tailwind.config.js`) that tree-shakes unused styles and optimizes the final build size.
-* To-Do: Contact card, add ngForm post code search, About app card
+* To-Do: add about page, add ngForm post code search, translate in to French, add translation button

 ## :clap: Inspiration